 Betting Mini-Game: There is an NPC upon the ship who sells boxes containing experimental tech.
 You can't look in the box, but you can buy it anyway.

 BFG: Many of the weapons qualify.
-The Fission Instigator fires a nuke and is so heavy that most people can only handle it with the assistance of Powered Armor.
+The Fission Instigator creates a miniature sun at its target location and is so heavy that most people can only handle it with the assistance of Powered Armor.

 Black Comedy: The game runs on this, with special mention to the uncaring attitude displayed towards human life and well-being.